 How this done is really no surprise.
 Speaking with customers and those individuals who interact directly with customers, check.
 Understanding customers’ expected experiences and those offered by competitors, check.
 Workshop style mapping session, with individuals from marketing, sales, support, IT, etc., check.
 Industry insight to refine ideas and bring fresh ones from companies solving similar “jobs to be done,” check.
 Oh, and displaying the results in a visual way, yes, that’s there, too.

-If you are attending TSW in Las Vegas during October 23 – 25 and are interested to find out more about Customer Journey Mapping, it would be great to see you.
-I’ll be onstage for two sessions sharing an example of how ServiceSource has worked with Leica to map their journey, as well as some successful tactics ServiceSource deploys (and you can use!) during the journey mapping process.
+If you are attending TSW in Las Vegas and are interested to find out more about Customer Journey Mapping, it would be great to see you.
+I’ll be onstage for two sessions sharing an example of how ServiceSource has worked with Leica to map their journey, as well as some successful tactics ServiceSource deploys (and you can use!) during the customer journey stages.